 He could have played for anyone, he had offers from abroad and many big clubs in England but Southampton was his club and he loved and loves it just as much as the team’s supporters love him.
 And why wouldn’t they?
 Sure, these days they are a model of how to run a football club, regularly bringing the best young players through their youth system and selling them on for huge profits while comfortably securing their place in the Premier League and enjoying some European adventures along the way, but back in Le Tissier’s day, things were a little different.

 When he wasn’t embarrassing goalies from long range he was beating them from twelve yards.
-Incredibly his record from the spot was forty seven scored from forty eight taken.
+Incredibly his record from the spot was 47 scored from 48 taken.
 The missed penalty, which came against Nottingham Forrest was such a rarity that ‘keeper Mark Crossley counts it as a career highlight.
 In fact it was from the penalty spot that he scored his 100th Premier League goal.
 The goal made him just the sixth player to reach the century and the first midfielder to achieve it.

 Since leaving the game Le Tissier has mainly done a lot of television and ambassadorial work but since August 2016 he and former team mate Francis Benali have started to work as football agents.
 As a player who only ever did what made himself happy, he should be perfectly placed to help young players achieve what they want in the game.